ikovalenko92/SemiconductorSimulation/docs/ReadMe.txt

 The Agents folder has all of the agents that were used to control the resources in the simulation.

-If you have any questions, please send an email to me (Ilya Kovalenko) at ikoval@umich.edu.
+If you have any questions or are unable to run the code, please send an email to me (Ilya Kovalenko) at ikoval@umich.edu.